LeastAuthority/magic-crystal/protocol.md

 - the Magic Wormhole "mailbox server" may have limits
   - could use "Transit Relay" / bulk-transfer mode then
   - above mode should be used for more than "dozens of kilobytes"

+### Delete Shards or Not

+There are two places we leave an "open UX question" about whether to delete Shards.

+One of these is on the "recovery" side and one is on the Custodian side.

+It may make sense to ask the user.

+They have done the hard work of completing a transfer which might indicate keeping Shards.
+Shards also represent a risk: _anyone_ who collects enough of them can re-construct the Application Data.
+So, both sides can have an interest in deleting the Shard data.

+For example, a Custodian may simply ask the backup side which is best (delete, or continue to retain the Shard).

+On the recovery side, keeping the Shards around can facilitate re-extracting the data.
+This could also be a risk, though, so again asking the human may be most appropriate.
+In this case, the Custodian shouldn't have an interest so it's at least just a local decision.